-The 28.5 kilometer route is an easy one for the foot and it can be done in 7 hours.
+The 28.5-kilometer route of Camino Frances is an easy one for the foot and it can be done in 7 hours.
 Similar to the other days in Galicia, there will be lots of small villages on your way and as you approach Santiago, these villages cater more and more to the pilgrim’s needs.

 Pontecampana and Mato Casanova are two villages that follow each other closely but apart from a snack and from refilling your bottle, there is not much to do here.